DanBuchan/ZCoC/README.md

 This is not world court.
 If it's not abundantly clear already we simply don't want to hear about your fee-fees being hurt.
 Take it somewhere else and away from our totally awesome project.
+When I’m trying to write the next lightweight, zero latency, cross platform, javascript framework I certainly don't need no bleeding hearts getting in the way.

 #### Q: As a community manager or leader, what happens when the mob arrives, or when someone starts to engage in discussion that could lead to more endless discussion?